duhBlu/CS445-Project-Files/PD1/PD1-README.txt

         - System should be able to load user data quickly, we aim to keep load times to a maximum of less than ~3-4 seconds, since we are only handling a single users data stored locally.

     - User Experience/Usability: The application should have a user-friendly interface, with clear navigation and intuitive controls.
-        - Any controls using icons should be generally understandable to anyone using it for the first time, i.e. a plus icon generally means to add or create data
+        - Any controls using icons should be either labeled or, easily understandable to anyone using it for the first time

     - Compatibility: The application should be compatible with multiple operating systems and device types.
         - Should support both IOS and Android platforms
+            - Flutter has some built in features to help with cross compatibility
         - The UI should appear the same across different devices with different screen sizes

     - Reliability: The application should be designed to minimize downtime and ensure data integrity and consistency.
         - For our case, the data should be stored locally.
 The lack of networking capabilities should alleviate any accessability concerns
+        - The time from the user opens the app to the time they have access to their task data should be kept under 3-5 seconds

     - Maintainability: The code should be well-documented, maintainable, and easily extensible for future updates and features.
         - Code should have comments describing what each section does